Dinatarek10/sales-profit-dashboard-tableau/README.md

 ---

 ## 📊 Key Insights
-- Sales and profit fluctuated between 2015–2019.
+- Sales and profit fluctuated between 2015 and 2019.
 - The top-performing product category was **Paper**, while several categories showed losses.
 - Top Regions & Product Categories: The **West region** outperformed all others, especially in **Technology** and **Furniture**.
 - Regional filter allows users to drill down into performance by geography.